ubrant/documents-format/README.md

 The documentation in this format (***UBD***) is required being written in **pure text files** with **special text elements**, so as to enforce uniformity, automatically generating HTML, and later application of themes throughout the scope of documentation.

 For easy management, supporting files can be kept with documentation.
-Thereby, auto-segregation of documentation files from others requires that documentation files be identified with file extension ***.ubd*** (for example: summary.ubd).
+Thereby, auto-segregation of documentation files from others requires that documentation files be identified with ***.ubd*** extension (for example: *summary.ubd*).

-Files can be placed under any directory structure inside the same parent directory.
+Files can be placed under any directory structure inside a single parent directory.

 Only the described format will be enough to produce valid documentation pages.